apocop/apocop.githup.io/_drafts/2020-01-12-lets-make-a-tokenizer-part-4.md

     self.accepted_tokens = None
 ```

-Notice we're importing our grammar rules and exceptions list lexicon into the
+Notice we're importing our grammar rules and exceptions lexicon into the
 tokenizer.
 We also create a variable that will eventually hold our tokens,
 `accepted_tokens`. *Accepted* meaning that the token either was in our lexicon
 of exceptions or passed every rule defined in our grammar.
 Notice that we also
-generate a list from our grammar rules.
+generate a list of our grammar rules.
 This list is in order the order they
 were added, thus the order in which they will be applied.

 ### Tokenize